Sabot (shoe)

 Sabots were considered a work shoe associated with the lower classes in the 16th to 19th centuries.
 During this period, the years of the Industrial Revolution, the word sabotage gained currency.
-An alleged etymology describes the actions of disgruntled workers who willfully damaged workplace machinery by throwing their sabots into the works (see: Luddite).
-In truth, sabotage is derived from the noise and clumsiness associated with the wooden sabot shoe.
+An alleged etymology describes the actions of disgruntled workers who willfully damaged workplace machinery by throwing their sabots into the works.
+However it is more likely that sabotage is derived from the noise and clumsiness associated with the wooden sabot shoe.

+The American artist Henry Ossawa Tanner settled in France and one of his paintings depicts sabot manufacture.
+The picture, The Young Sabot Maker, is now on display in the Nelson-Atkins Museum of Art, Kansas City, Missouri.

 During World War II, 45,000 pairs of sabot were made in Jersey during the occupation of the island from 1940–45.